- Village Government

 Northbrook, IL 60062

-- Fred Feibel, President
+- Kenneth Smith, President

-- Rich Weiner, Secretary
+- Fred Feibel, Secretary

 The Village of Northbrook comprises approximately 13 square miles.
 An additional 3.5 square miles of Rural Fire Protection District is also included in the response area of the Fire Department, including tollways, forest preserves, residential and commercial land.
 The Northbrook Rural Fire Protection District (NBRFPD) was established for the purpose of providing fire and emergency medical transport services to residents and businesses in areas outside the corporate limits of the Village of Northbrook.